railsuser2014/openobject-doc-book-en/4/4_10_Accounts/index.rst

 * you can avoid an explosion in the number of general accounts,

-* even those companies that don't use Open ERP's general accounts can use the analytic accounts for management.
+* even those companies that do not use Open ERP's general accounts can use the analytic accounts for management.

 .. tip:: Who benefits from analytic accounts?

-	Unlike general accounts, analytic accounts in Open ERP aren't so much an accounting tool for Accounts as a management tool for everyone in the company.
-(That's why they're also called management accounts.)
+	Unlike general accounts, analytic accounts in Open ERP are not so much an accounting tool for Accounts as a management tool for everyone in the company.
+(That is why they are also called management accounts.)

 	The main users of analytic accounts should be the directors, general managers and project managers.